jrasmusson/swiftui/SampleApps/iExpense/README.md

 This is a two-way binding to our state property.
 It fires when `$showingSheet` changes.

+### Passing data

-You can pass information to another view by defining a var.
+You can pass information to another view by defining a var in the view.

 ```swift
 struct SecondView: View {